Is Grocery Delivery Worth It? We Weigh the Pros and Cons

 Benefits of Online Grocery Delivery

-With all of us trying to do as much as possible in a day, having your groceries delivered would save you 53 hours per year.
-(Yes, the reported average shopping time for most Americans is 41 minutes per trip with 1.5 weekly visits.)
-This means that you can dedicate more time to being with the ones you love plus some alone time as well.
-Wouldn’t it be great to use the time for a workout or do the things happy people never forget to do?
+With all of us trying to do as much as possible in a day, having groceries delivered could save you 53 hours per year.
+(Yes, the reported average shopping time for most Americans is 41 minutes per trip, with 1.6 weekly visits.)
+This means that you can dedicate more time to things you enjoy.

 If the idea of missing out on in-store specials has you afraid to try grocery delivery, don’t fret.
 There are online specials, too.
 (Including some that brick-and-mortar shoppers won’t get.)
 No more driving to two or three different supermarkets to find items that were advertised in the weekly circular.
 Instead, with a click of a button, you’ll add all the sale items to your virtual cart.

-Some grocery chains make it simple for you to use manufacturer’s coupons as you shop.
+Searching through weekly flyers, clipping coupons and remembering to bring them to the store can be daunting, especially if couponing isn’t your thing.
+Some grocery chains make it simple for you to use manufacturer’s coupons as you online shop.
 Apply them to items in your virtual cart with ease!
 Not only will that save you money, but time as well.
-Searching through weekly flyers and clipping coupons, and remembering to bring them to the store, can be daunting, especially if couponing isn’t your thing.
-But if couponing is your thing, here are some almost-magic couponing secrets.
+(If couponing is your thing, here are some almost-magic couponing secrets.)

 Filter Based on Dietary Restrictions

 If you have special dietary restrictions, most shopping sites allow you to filter or search products based on needs such as gluten-free, kosher, organic or even sugar-free.
 This allows you to focus on making our best gluten-free recipes instead of reading labels endlessly.